There is one question you should ask yourself first: “Should I have to ask?

-Is this a company/organisation I want to be with if they can’t pay a fair wage and increase my pay annually?”
+Is this really a company/organisation I want to be with if they can’t pay a fair wage and increase my pay annually.

 - Speak to your mentor or someone senior in the organisation who you trust.
-Sound them out on the best way to get any increase approved.
-Don’t make it a moaning or menacing session, just be clear and honest that you feel that an increase is warranted and why.
-Also assure them that you are not asking for them to ask on your behalf, rather that you are seeking advice and coaching on the best way to achieve your objective based on their experience in the organisation.
+Sound them out on the best way to get any increase approved, assure them that you are not asking for them to ask on your behalf, rather that you are seeking advice and coaching on the best way to achieve your objective based on their experience in the organisation.

 - Put it in writing.
 Consider your language and tone and ask someone you trust who has a way with words to review any email or written request.

 - Quantify it for your boss.
-Calculate how much revenue you bring to the business and what by comparison you are then asking for in terms of an increase.
 For example, I manage and retain £100,000 of revenue per month and I am asking for a 1% increase or a monthly gross increase of £300.
 The last time my salary was increased was four years ago where I received £80 net more a month.

 - Refer to any contractual term related to pay reviews and pay increases and remind your boss or HR of the last time your pay was reviewed or increased.